| Study and Travel Grants | Lecture

 position, or whether other support is available.
 (Applicants may

 also wish to apply for the Society's travel grants.)
-The annual

 The Travel Grant has been awarded as follows: